Alteheit/cafejs-2024/doc/walkthrough/0010 - Checkout.md

 ## A challenge

 Your clients want you to implement a "transaction history" feature.
-Go.
+Go do it.